slowernews/wisdom-tldr/chapters/chapter_3_action.md

 4. Focus on Financial Freedom First
 5. Pick One Thing and Stick With it to Completion

-as all the great questions. answers are always evolving
+- as all the great questions. answers are always evolving

-> *'You should take pictures from what you forget and not of things you don't.'*

-8. Easy come, easy go: Quickly done can be quickly undone.
+- Easy come, easy go: Quickly done can be quickly undone.
 To last an eternity requires an eternity of preparation. -- Balthasar Gracian

-oftentimes, the most important decision that you will make is not whether or not you should start something, but whether or not you should stay with something.
+- oftentimes, the most important decision that you will make is not whether or not you should start something, but whether or not you should stay with something.

-estimates are promises
+- estimates are promises.
 What makes promises special is that once you promise something it is expected that you ACT upon realizing it.
 No one that has no 'skin in the game' should give estimates.

-questions to make to your self. who owns the problem? if a problem is too small or too big to solve what's really bothering you.
+- questions to make to your self. who owns the problem? if a problem is too small or too big to solve what's really bothering you.

-fixing problems by adding things vs by subtracting things.
+- fixing problems by adding things vs by subtracting things.

-> *'Se não houvesse decisoes eramos todos bons/iguais.' -- António Simões*

-sink or swim
+- sink or swim

-My New Strategy: Test Stuff Out - trial first!
+- My New Strategy: Test Stuff Out - trial first!
 “Is this the smallest thing we can do to test our riskiest assumption?”

-decision-making heuristics to remove the need for deliberation in particular situations:
-- default to no (steve jobs)
-- hell yes or no (derek sivers)
-- no to any decision that requires a calculator or computer (Warren Buffett)
-- reversible or irreversible decision (jeff bezos)

-If a decision is reversible, we can make it fast and without perfect information.
-If a decision is irreversible, we had better slow down the decision-making process and ensure that we consider ample information and understand the problem as thoroughly as we can.
-The ability to make decisions fast is a competitive advantage.
-Type 2 decisions can and should be made quickly by high judgment individuals or small groups.

 With practice, we also get better at recognizing bad decisions and pivoting, rather than sticking with past choices due to the sunk costs fallacy.
 Equally important, we can stop viewing mistakes or small failures as disastrous and view them as pure information which will inform future decisions.
 As further guidance, Bezos considers 70% certainty to be the cut-off point where it is appropriate to make a decision.
 That means acting once we have 70% of the required information, instead of waiting longer.
 Making a decision at 70% certainty and then course-correcting is a lot more effective than waiting for 90% certainty.

-> *'Opportunity cost is how intelligent people assess things.' -- Charlie Munger*

 plan ahead plannin 20% action 80%?

 in most knowledge organizations, your product is decisions. you are evaluated by yours
+> *'Se não houvesse decisoes eramos todos bons/iguais.' -- António Simões*

 Beliefs lag behind reality.

-> *'You make plans and god laughs.' -- Yiddish proverbs* >> Plans are a starting point

 But think about some of the things you believed ten years ago… aren’t you embarrassed by some of them?
 Don’t you wonder how you could’ve ever believed something so ridiculous?
 Yeah.
 Exactly.
 So what are you going to think about the beliefs you have now in ten years?
 Knowledge is always moving forward, and it’s probably moving forward a lot faster now than it ever has been.
 So if we’re going to assume anything, it shouldn’t be that we’re right, but that we’re wrong.
 Better to be a skeptic than to be delusional.

 Actions > Thoughts; Actions change the world.
 Not beliefs.

-> *'The test of a first-rate intelligence is the ability to hold two opposed ideas in mind at the same time and still retain the ability to function.' -- F. Scott Fitzgerald*

-> *'He who fails to plan is planning to fail.' -- Sir Winston Churchill*
-> *'The first thing a man will do for his ideals is lie.' -- Joseph Schumpeter*
-> *'It is astonishing what foolish things a man thinking alone can come temporarily to believe.' -- Keynes*
-> *'Every new medium transforms the nature of human thought.
-In the long run, history is the story of information becoming aware of itself.' -- James Gleick*
-> *'I never allow myself to have an opinion on anything that I don't know the other side's argument better than they do.' -- Charlie Munger*
-> *'What the human being is best at doing is interpreting all new information so that their prior conclusions remain intact.' -- Warren Buffett*

-a fundamentalist gives answers, a scholar gives questions
+- a fundamentalist gives answers, a scholar gives questions

-i'm right -> how do i know i'm right radical openmindedness -> stress test your ideas
+- i'm right -> how do i know i'm right. radical openmindedness -> stress test your ideas

 Idea-meritocratic decision-making is the best decision-making The difference between an autocratic decision maker and a democratic decision maker.
 What is believability?
-find 3 people that high expertise but that they discord and listen. take your conclusions
+find 3 people that high expertise but that they discord and listen. take your conclusions -->

-is the decision reversible or irreversible? if it is reversible make it fast.
--->

 - If you don't understand the limitations of the model, you don't understand the model.